 Museum of Crypto Art Fundraiser

 The MOCA (Museum of Crypto Art) Fundraiser 2023 was a call for financial support for the museum.
 More than 700 artists and creators showed their support.
-The individual artworks were subsequently combined into in a colorful mosaic intentionally or unintentionally similar to the ‘The Million Dollar Homepage’ that sold screen real estate in 1,000,000 pixels.… Continue reading Museum of Crypto Art Fundraiser
+The individual artworks were subsequently combined into a colorful mosaic, intentionally or unintentionally similar to The Million Dollar Homepage, which sold screen real estate in 1,000,000 pixels.
+My contribution… Continue reading Museum of Crypto Art Fundraiser